erikmav/passport-sqrl/README.md

 1. Install Git from https://git-scm.com/download/win (for Windows), or https://git-scm.com/download for other operating systems.
 Be sure you're using at least version 2.14.1 to get an important security patch.
 1. Install Node.js from https://nodejs.org (click the Current button to get the latest - you need at least version 8.4).

-* We recommend visual Studio Code from https://www.visualstudio.com/products/code-vs - run `code .` in the repo root folder.
+* We recommend Visual Studio Code from https://www.visualstudio.com/products/code-vs - run `code .` in the repo root folder.
 * The `Setup.cmd` command should be run after any pull from GitHub to install latest packages.
 * The `Init.cmd` command (which is run by Setup.cmd or can be run separately) sets up some useful command shortcuts, such as `pull` for `git pull`, `nb <shortname>` and `cb <shortname>` to create or change to a local topic branch to work in (of the form dev/your-github-alias/shortname).
 See aliases.txt for all the commands.
 * Submit pull requests on GitHub at https://github.com/erikma/passport-sqrl